markmisener/udacity-self-driving-car-engineer/p4-behavioral-cloning/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network modeled after NVIDIA's (End to End Learning for Self-Driving Cars)[https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf].
+My model consists of a convolution neural network modeled after NVIDIA's [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-The model includes RELU layers to introduce nonlinearity (first example: model.py line 98), and the data is normalized in the model using a Keras lambda layer (model.py line 97).
+The model includes RELU layers to introduce nonlinearity (first example: model.py line 99), and the data is normalized in the model using a Keras lambda layer (model.py line 98).

 #### 2. Attempts to reduce overfitting in the model

-The model contains multiple dropout layers in order to reduce overfitting (first example: model.py lines 99).
+The model contains multiple dropout layers between the dense layers in order to reduce overfitting (first example: model.py lines 106).
+These layers reduce overfitting by randomly dropping outputs from a layer of neural network - resulting in more neurons being forced to learn the characteristics in the network.
+This helps the model to better generalize on unseen data.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py function load_data lines 55-82).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+In order to keep track of whether the model is over/under-fitting, the model was trained and validated on different datasets.
+This helps us to keep track of how well the model performs with previously unseen data (model.py function load_data lines 83).

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 170).
+The model used an Adam optimizer, so the learning rate was not tuned manually, but was initialized on the default learning rate of 0.0001 (model.py line 169).

 #### 4. Appropriate training data

 I used the data provided by Udacity as a starting place for training my model.
 The model architecture and the given data led to the car drifting off the track at the first sharp turn by the lake.
-Because of this, I decided it was best to include some additionaly training data focused on recovering from drifting.
+Because of this, I decided it was best to include some additional training data focused on recovering from drifting.
 I captured data of the car recovering from the left and right sides of the road in both the forward and reverse direction on the track.

 ### Model Architecture and Training Strategy